Salinas, California, U.S., 1902

 Decline and no fall

-The critics were unkind to Steinbeck in his latter years, though his writing remained popular with the public—if not eliciting he excitement of his earlier works, which were still revered.
-In the swinging 1960s, the increasingly conservative Steinbeck appeared somewhat of an anachronism to the rebelling boomer generation.
+The critics were unkind to Steinbeck in his latter years, though his writing remained popular with the public—if not eliciting the excitement of his earlier works, which were still revered.
+In the swinging 1960s, the increasingly conservative Steinbeck appeared somewhat of an anachronism to the rebelling boomer generation, who had grown up with his earlier great progressive works.

-As if to emphasize this, when he died in 1968, Steinbeck was at work on a story of King Arthur and his knights—undisguised this time.
+As if to emphasize his growing irrelevance, when he died in 1968 he was at work on a story of King Arthur and his knights—undisguised this time.